Resident Golf Professionals

 Head Professional, Oak Point

-Deron was born in Louisville, Kentucky and raised in Canton, Ohio.
+Deron Lee was born in Louisville, Kentucky and raised in Canton, Ohio.
 After graduating from Coastal Carolina University in 2010, Deron’s golf career began as an Assistant Professional with the TPC Network.
 After spending time at facilities in Atlanta and Las Vegas, Deron landed at Kiawah in February of 2013.
 He was promoted to the First Assistant Professional position at The Ocean Course in March of 2014.
 In November of 2016, Deron was named Head Golf Professional at Oak Point.
+Deron serves on the PGA Carolinas Board of Directors as Chair of the Lowcountry Chapter.

 Mark Schaffer, PGA